clandrew/fwater/README.md

 ![Example image](https://raw.githubusercontent.com/clandrew/fwater/master/Images/Effect.gif "Example image.")

-Use the mouse to cause motion in the heightmap.
+When running the program, use the mouse to cause motion in the heightmap.

 ## Build
+The program is for Windows-based x86-64 computer environments.

 Visual Studio 2019 with Intel Parallel Studio XE was used to build this.

 This program is organized as a Visual Studio solution with two projects.